PxTools/pxtools.github.io/docs/PxWebApi/documentation/user-guide.md

 }
 ```

-The response will contain a list of tables that are in the database in that
+The response will contains a list of tables that are in the database in that
 specific language.
 It also conatins information about result pages.
 The hole list
 is not returned in one response instead the list is split up in pages containing
 subparts of the complete list of tables.